Midpoint Rule Calculator

 What is the Midpoint Rule?

-Midpoint rule is a numeral analysis method in which you can calculate the estimated value of an area over a bounded region when you divide it with each of its subinterval.
+Midpoint rule is a numeral analysis method in which you can calculate the estimated value of an area over a bounded region when you divide it with each of its subintervals.
 It is known as midpoint rule or midpoint approximate.

 It is a type of riemann sum integral method in which you find the area of a rectangle from the given interval.